-I’m not here to review Dayswork, though, but rather to investigate one particular line from a section about the rediscovery of the manuscript for Billy Budd.
-The short version is that Melville worked on the story over the last five years of his life, never quite completing it.
-When he died in 1891, his wife Lizzie stashed it in a bread box with his other documents, where it remained hidden from public view for nearly thirty years.
-Then, in 1919, Melville's granddaughter, Eleanor Melville Metcalf, handed over all of Melville’s records to biographer Raymond Weaver, who discovered the incomplete manuscript for Billy Budd among the papers, and quickly ushered it through publication.
+I’m not here to review Dayswork, though, but rather to investigate one particular line from a section about the rediscovery of the manuscript for Billy Budd in the early 20th century.
+The short version, if you’re unfamiliar, is that Melville worked on the novella over the last five years of his life, never quite completing it or even finalizing a title.
+When he died in 1891, his wife Lizzie stashed it in a “bread box” with his other documents, where it remained out of sight for nearly thirty years.

 After Melville died, Lizzie attempted to collate and annotate the chaotic manuscript, which only made matters more confusing for early editors of Billy Budd, who mistook her handwriting for Melville’s.